mariovas3/rl-algos/src/dqn/README.md

     this will pick up the config from `ROOT/conf`.
 To modify the config, just extend the above command by adding e.g., `dqn_config.buffer_capacity=20000`.
 Similarly you can modify other config options.

 * The `do_abs_loss` will use `SmoothL1Loss` as described <a href="https://pytorch.org/docs/stable/generated/torch.nn.SmoothL1Loss.html#smoothl1loss">here</a>.
 Otherwise, `MSELoss` is used.

+* Some learnings:
+    * In my experience, it is somewhat difficult to tune the replay buffer capacity.
+Too much capacity, and you may be retaining bad experience for too long.
+Too little capacity, and you may not have diverse enough experience - requiring greater exploration rate of the algorithm.
+    * There is also an interplay between buffer capacity and gradient step frequency.
+Holding grad step frequency constant, you want to quickly reduce your prob of sampling bad experience from the buffer, so want a small buffer capacity.
+    * Compared to PPO where at each iter you sample experience according to the old policy and then train for several epochs on that data (relatively fresh data), I found tuning buffer capacity more difficult since it can possibly include experience from way back in time when the agent was still weak.
+    * SAC also uses a replay buffer and is also not easy to tune the buffer capacity.
+That's why PPO in my experience has proved relatively robust compared to replay-buffer-based techniques.
+The data in PPO are always sampled anew at each iter, making them relatively fresh.

 ### Bug in `env.action_space.sample` from `gymnasium==0.29.1` and `box2d-py==2.3.5`: